A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • use of prescribed doses of non-steroidal anti-inflammatory drugs.

-Medical therapy
+Drug therapy

 Basic treatment is based on the long-term use of drugs that normalize the amount of uric acid in the blood.
 Medicines can only be used during remission.
-Depending on the effect, there are several varieties of recommended drugs:
+Depending on the effect, there are several types of recommended drugs:

-• mixed drugs.
+• mixed-action drugs.

-• lean varieties meat and fish;
+• low-fat varieties meat and fish;

 • dairy components;

-• bread from the first grade of flour;
+• bread made from first grade flour;

 • all kinds of cereals;